-- It helps us separate the presentation layer from the data layer.
+- It helps to separate the presentation layer from the data layer.

 Nowadays, designing a beautiful app is just as important as keeping your app responsive and free from bugs.
 From the range of apps that solve the same problem and offer the same functionalities, the user is more likely to choose the one whose interface is the most intuitive and looks best.
-Regardless of whether you are going to develop a professional business app or a game – you need to make the design one of your top priorities.
+Regardless of whether you’re going to develop a professional business app or a game, you need to make your app’s design one of your top priorities.

-Of course, the two cases mentioned above – a business app and a game – will differ in what defines a good design.
-A game will have some “fun” graphics, whereas a professional business app will need to look clean and smart.
+Of course, these two examples — a business app and a gaming app — will differ in what makes for a good design.
+A game will have fun graphics, whereas a professional business app will need to look clean and smart.
 “Fun” designs for a business app will not be received as professional.
-An attractive UI is so important that you should cooperate with a professional designer if you are not experienced enough to create a UI that will delight your users.
+If your company or product team doesn’t have an experienced app designer, make sure to engage a professional in order to deliver a UI that will delight your users.

-Some UI widgets – even when they follow the Material guidelines – can add to the development time.
-We advise that you speak about them in advance with your PM – you will be able to work on a temporary solution to save some time and return to the initial idea whenever you get some spare resources.
+However, some UI widgets, even when they follow the Material Design guidelines, can extend development time.
+Bring this up with your PM in advance so you can work on some solutions to save time and return to your initial ideas if ever you have some spare resources.
 A case in point here would be replacing a scrollable calendar view with a date picker.

 Version control can work miracles for your project.
-To increase the chances of your app’s success, you can also use various tools and platforms and make the development a lot easier.
-The services that we use in Netguru are:
+To increase the chances of your app’s success, you need to use various tools and platforms that make the development process more effective and efficient.